dstnbrkr/componentkit/_docs/advanced-views.md

 <div class="note-important">
   <p>
-    However, the factory takes no arguments; you can't pass any properties from a particular component to a view's `-init`, since views must be arbitrarily recycled between components.
-If your view takes properties in `-init`, one possible pattern is to create a wrapping view with setter methods that tear down and re-create the problematic view as a subview.
+    However, the factory takes no arguments; you can't pass any properties from a particular component to a view's <code>-init</code>, since views must be arbitrarily recycled between components.
+If your view takes properties in <code>-init</code>, one possible pattern is to create a wrapping view with setter methods that tear down and re-create the problematic view as a subview.
   </p>
 </div>